 Buying endangered species

-When you buy a species that is listed under Annex A in the CITES list, you must make sure that the seller has a valid Article 10 certificate or a FED0172 import permit that allows a single commercial sale before you buy it.
+Before you buy a species that is listed under annex A in the CITES list, you must make sure the seller has a valid Article 10 certificate or a CITES import permit that allows a single commercial sale.

-If you’re unsure about your application, contact APHA Centre for International Trade: Bristol.
+If you’re not sure about your application, contact APHA Centre for International Trade: Bristol.